 The Group establishes a three-level management system to identify, collect, assess, respond, evaluate and improve risk management and internal control.
 The three-level management system includes all relevant functional departments and business units established internally by all branch companies and subsidiaries, in order to establish risk management group with managers as persons-in-charge; establishes risk management office with the Company management and its corporate functional departments and supervisory units thereunder, with general managers of companies as persons-in-charge; supervises management duties by the Board of the Company and the audit committee under the Board.
 The internal audit institution is the executive department for performing specific supervisory management, where the risk management group will issue risk management manual as guidelines for ordinary identification, collection and report to the risk management office.
-Legal institution is the advisory institution for the risk management office, it will advise on the preparation of risk management related system and material risk management practice, as well as the establishment of risk management organization and institution.
+Legal institution is the advisory institution for the risk management practice, as well as the establishment of risk management organization and institution.
 The risk management office is a standing risk management institution to report to the audit committee and the Board.
 The internal audit institution is an ordinary supervisory institution and provide improvement advice to the risk management office, and, if necessary, report to the audit committee.